voje/RPI_Projector/README.md

 static domain_name_servers=192.168.1.1
 ```
 * Reboot rpi.
 It should show up in your wifi menu now.
-* ssh onto rpi, git clone the app, run `$pip3 --user -e install .` in the folcer with `.setup.py`.
+* ssh onto rpi, git clone the app, run `$pip3 --user -e install .` in the folder with `.setup.py`.
 * App settings:
 * disable debug mode
 * set port (the same one you will open, 5003 in my case)
-* Open the port in linux firewall:
 * set media_root_dir (on manjaro it was /run/media, on raspbian it was /media)
+* open the app port in iptables:
 ```
 $ sudo iptables -A INPUT -p tcp -m tcp --dport 5003 -j ACCEPT
 $ sudo sh -c "iptables-save > /etc/iptables.ipv4.nat"